-Sleepless in Seattle review: Meg Ryan & Tom Hanks in an affair to forget
+Sleepless in Seattle movie review: Meg Ryan & Tom Hanks suffer through an affair to forget

-Following in the footsteps of Claude Lelouch’s 1974 hit And Now My Love, with added touches borrowed from Leo McCarey’s 1957 romance classic An Affair to Remember (itself a remake of McCarey’s own 1939 Love Affair), Nora Ephron’s 1993 box office smash Sleepless in Seattle is a tale of romantic yearning and fateful encounters – but one in which human feelings and emotions are replaced by audience-friendly cutesiness and near-lethal doses of saccharine.*
+Following in the footsteps of Claude Lelouch’s 1974 hit And Now My Love, and with pivotal touches borrowed from Leo McCarey’s 1957 romance classic An Affair to Remember (itself a remake of McCarey’s own 1939 Love Affair), Sleepless in Seattle is a tale of romantic yearning and fateful encounters – but one in which human feelings and emotions are replaced by audience-friendly mawkishness and near-lethal doses of saccharine.

-Nora Ephron wrote numerous hard-hitting essays; a good screenplay about a strong-willed woman, Silkwood; and a damning indictment of former husband and All the President’s Men coauthor Carl Bernstein, Heartburn, a novel that in 1986 was turned into a movie starring Jack Nicholson and Meryl Streep.
+Nora Ephron has written numerous hard-hitting essays; a good screenplay about a strong-willed woman, Silkwood; and a damning indictment of former husband and All the President’s Men coauthor Carl Bernstein, Heartburn, a novel later turned into a Mike Nichols movie starring Jack Nicholson and Meryl Streep.

 But apparently hidden under Ephron’s tough-as-nails surface lay a sentimentalist screaming to get out.
 In addition to Sleepless in Seattle, there have also been When Harry Met Sally… and You’ve Got Mail; not coincidentally, all three starring Meg Ryan.

-At the other end of the United States, Baltimore denizen Annie Reed (Meg Ryan) is on her way to meet her fiancé, Walter (Bill Pullman), when she accidentally tunes into that station.
+On the other side of the United States, Baltimore denizen Annie Reed (Meg Ryan) is on her way to meet her fiancé, Walter (Bill Pullman), when she accidentally tunes into that station.
 Annie – along with thousands of other women across the U.S. – fall in love with Sam’s voice and his longing for “magic.”

 A few days later, her best friend, Becky (Rosie O’Donnell), mails a letter Annie had written to Sam.
-When Jonah reads Annie’s letter, he decides that she will be his next Mom.
+After reading it, Jonah decides that Annie will be his next Mom.

 ‘The closest place to heaven on Earth’ not close enough

-Inspired by An Affair to Remember, Nora Ephron and her fellow co-writers have our hero and heroine brought together by fate – in the form of your typical movie brat – at the top of the Empire State Building.
+As an homage to An Affair to Remember, Nora Ephron and her fellow co-writers have our hero and heroine brought together by fate – here in the form of your usual movie brat – at the top of the Empire State Building.

-Of course, in that Cary Grant-Deborah Kerr star vehicle, the meeting ends up never taking place.
+Of course, the promised meeting between Cary Grant and Deborah Kerr never takes place in the 1957 drama.
 A car interferes with Kerr’s dash to “the closest place to heaven on Earth” – even though that would actually have been the top of Mt.
 Everest.

-Topographical details aside, by the time Sleepless in Seattle reached its climax, I was ardently hoping for a meteor hit that would send Annie directly to heaven itself.
+Topographical details aside, when Sleepless in Seattle finally reaches its romantic climax, this viewer was praying for a meteor hit that would send Annie directly to heaven itself.
 But realistically speaking, no one in their right mind could believe from the get-go that anything would prevent Baltimore’s Annie from having a tête à tête with Seattle’s Sleepless.

-Tom Hanks and Meg Ryan make syrupy romance tolerable
+Tom Hanks & Meg Ryan can’t rescue sappy romance

 Tom Hanks, who had been worried during production that his “sensitive,” grieving widower would come across as an insufferable wimp, has the advantage of getting (or creating, since the actor also ad-libbed) some of the best sardonic lines in the film.

-On the downside, the supporting players, generally a welcome relief from the mawkishness of most movie romances, do not offer much help in this one.
+On the downside, the supporting players, generally a welcome relief from the maudlinness of most movie romances, do not offer much help in this one.

-As the other man, Bill Pullman overdoes his character’s allergy crises.
-After a couple of minutes, this viewer was the one sneezing and gasping for air each time Pullman’s Walter showed up on-screen.

-Future talk-show hostess Rosie O’Donnell is no more than adequate as a drier, more staid Una Merkel type, but O’Donnell must be given credit for the best line delivery in the film.
-“I love that dream,” she matter-of-factly tells Annie – referring to those dreams in which the dreamer finds herself walking naked in public places.
+As the Other Man, Bill Pullman overdoes his character’s allergy crises, while future talk-show hostess Rosie O’Donnell is no more than adequate as a drier, more staid Una Merkel type.
+Having said that, O’Donnell must be given credit for the best line delivery in the film: “I love that dream,” Becky matter-of-factly tells Annie, in reference to dreams in which the dreamer finds herself walking naked in public places.

 Men are from Seattle, Women are from Baltimore

-Thus, when Sleepless and Annie go meet their maker at the top of heaven’s equivalent to the Empire State Building, I expect them to be joined by Sleepless’ first wife for a life of eternal three-way bliss.
-Now, that is a movie I’d like to watch.
+So, when Sam and Annie go meet their maker at the top of heaven’s equivalent to the Empire State Building, one should expect them to be joined by Sam’s first wife for a life of eternal three-way bliss.

 Sleepless in Seattle (1993)